-As a result of the Company's change in focus, on August 12, 1998, the Company announced that it agreed to sell 100% of its classified advertising business unit, Hebdo Mag International Inc. ("Hebdo Mag") to a company organized by Hebdo Mag management and has engaged Credit Suisse First Boston to analyze strategic alternatives in regard to a potential third party sale of the Company's entire consumer software business unit ("Cendant Software").
-The Company is currently in various stages of discussions with certain parties regarding a potential sale of Cendant Software.
-See "-- Liquidity and Capital Resources -- Discontinued Operations".
+As a result of the Company's change in focus, on August 12, 1998, the Company announced that it agreed to sell 100% of its classified advertising business unit, Hebdo Mag International Inc. ("Hebdo Mag") to a company organized by Hebdo Mag management and, on November 20, 1998, the Company announced that it agreed to sell its entire consumer software business unit ("Cendant Software") to Havas S.A.
+See "-- Liquidity and Capital Resources -- Discontinued Operations."